srijit07/LibriSphere/README.md

 ## Limitations

-Since the 3D models take a large chunk of space inside the application itself, as of now, we have incorporated only a few a models for initial release.
+Since the 3D models take a large chunk of space inside the application itself, as of now, we have incorporated only a few models for initial release.

 Our aim is to use the entire internet as a big database for our model extraction and relay them into the application.

 ## Installation

 You can download the application for android from [here](https://drive.google.com/drive/folders/13lWxHYGE0sKEg0MDZu23erHK9eV4HKvK?usp=sharing).

 ## Contributers